goavro/wednesday/README.md

 This system is under active development and **not production ready**.

-Wednesday is a Avro Schema Registry fully API-compatible with [Confluent Schema Registry](http://docs.confluent.io/2.0.0/schema-registry/docs/index.html).
+Wednesday is an Avro Schema Registry fully API-compatible with [Confluent Schema Registry](http://docs.confluent.io/2.0.0/schema-registry/docs/index.html).

 Additional features:
 - schemas stored in Cassanrda